 - Coordinating between staff and clients

-MOS is the most well-known computer skills certification for administrative professionals.
+MOS Master is the top computer skills certification for professionals.
 Globally, Microsoft Office is the leading office software with many organizations heavily invested in Microsoft technology.
-Having MOS certification on your professional profile shows employers that you are proficient in widely-used Office programs.

 To earn your MOS certification, you must pass the following exams: MOS 77-727 and 77-728 (Excel), 77-725 and 77-726 (Word), 77-729 (PowerPoint), and 77-731 (Outlook).